 Climate debate put on ice

 Klassekampen, 15 May 2020

 While oil prices in the USA dropped below zero, the Norwegian government clung to the fossil fuel-driven economy.
 Airline companies that fly nowhere and oil companies that cannot get rid of their oil will receive tens of billions of dollars in tax benefits and favorable loans – without any significant demand to become more sustainable.
-An excellent opportunity to find a way out of an economy kept afloat by oil, by creating green jobs, has quickly disappeared from sight.
+What would have been an excellent opportunity to find an alternative to an economy kept afloat by oil, by creating green jobs, has quickly disappeared from sight.

 For every megaton of CO2 emitted, a square kilometer of sea ice disappears

 It is a brilliant and cunning diversion.
 Because the debate about oil extraction in the Barents Sea is so strongly concentrated around the concept of the ice front, the real debate is avoided: whether oil extraction should take place at all.
 That premise has already been accepted within the discussion framework.
 Moreover, the research on the marginal ice zone is really useful for the oil industry: not to protect fragile ecosystems, but from the purely practical need to know where there is too much ice to allow for oil extraction.

 Compared to the hypocrisy surrounding the marginal ice zone, it was outright honest when the Norwegian governing party "Høyre" made climate subordinate to employment in its new electoral program – because of the corona crisis.
 But it is a false dilemma to say that climate and employment are opposites.
 Now is the time to accelerate, not delay, the transition to a sustainable economy.
 By creating new green jobs, we can combat the unprecedented unemployment created by the corona crisis.
 That's a transition that Norway has to go through anyway, before oil extraction is no longer profitable.